 This buttermilk cornbread isn’t typical.
 It’s moist and sweet, thanks to buttermilk, butter, olive oil, and honey.
 Although it’s decidedly not traditional Southern style, we love it.
 So will you.

-This buttermilk cornbread is not your typical cornbread.
-“Almost like eating cake.”
-“Wow!”
+This buttermilk cornbread isn’t your typical cornbread.
+It’s unspeakably better.
+And it’s prompting folks who’ve tried it to say stuff like, “Wow!”
 “Heavenly.”
 “The best cornbread we’ve ever had.”
 “It is so worth the calories!”
+“Almost like eating cake.”
 “Stop me before I make another!”
-That’s what folks are saying about this recipe.
-It’s completely the opposite of dry, says author Zoe Nathan.
-It can stand on its own without needing to be slathered with butter, she continues.
-It’s sinfully sweet.
-And, as such, it’s definitely not Southern.
-But it is wildly versatile.
-Sorta makes you want to drop everything and run to the kitchen to try it, doesn’t it?
-Those are good instincts.
-Follow them.
-This recipe has been updated.
-Originally published July 2, 2015.–Renee Schettler Rossi
+A large part of the reason why it’s drawing such accolades, we suspect, is because it’s completely the opposite of your typical dry cornbread, explains author Zoe Nathan.
+So much so that it can stand on its own without needing to be slathered with butter, she continues.
+A word to the wise: This cornbread is sorta sinfully sweet.
+As such, it’s definitely not Southern.
+But it’s wildly versatile and pretty darn irresistible.
+And most everyone who we’ve shared it with has immediately asked for the recipe.
+Sorta makes you want to drop everything and run to the kitchen to try it, yeah?–Renee Schettler Rossi

-- 6 tablespoons (3 ounces) unsalted butter, somewhere between cold and room temperature
+- 6 tablespoons (3 oz) unsalted butter somewhere between cold and room temperature

 - 1/3 to 1/2 cup granulated sugar